Brendan Donovan Player Props: Cardinals vs. Reds

-The St. Louis Cardinals and Brendan Donovan (.314 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Busch Stadium, Saturday at 2:15 PM ET.
+After hitting .235 with a home run, four walks and three RBI in his past 10 games, Brendan Donovan and the St. Louis Cardinals take on the Cincinnati Reds (who will hand the ball to Hunter Greene) at 2:15 PM ET on Sunday.

-He had three hits (going 3-for-5 with an RBI) in his most recent game against the Reds.
+He had a hitless performance in his last game (0-for-2) against the Reds.

 Brendan Donovan Game Info & Props vs. the Reds